DWAQ-FM

-DWAQ (107.5 FM), broadcasting as UST-Legazpi Radio 107.5, is a radio station owned and operated by the University of Santo Tomas - Legazpi (formerly Aquinas University of Legazpi).
+DWAQ (107.5 FM), broadcasting as UST Legazpi Radio 107.5, is a radio station owned and operated by the University of Santo Tomas - Legazpi (formerly Aquinas University of Legazpi).
 Its studios located inside UST-Legazpi Rawis campus, Brgy.
 Rawis, Legazpi, Albay and transmitter is located at UST-Legazpi Peak, Brgy.
 Taysan, Legazpi, Albay.

 The station is being used as a laboratory for the Mass Media Communication students of the university and the students of Electronics Communication Engineering, with programming that includes music programs, religious programs, informative segments and talk shows to announce Good News.
 It serves as the community radio station of UST-Legazpi campus, which has also become the bastion of proclaiming the Good News of Christ and inspiring people.

-2015–2025 : Good News Radio Legazpi

-The National Telecommunications Commission granted the University of Sto.
-Tomas - Legazpi (formerly Aquinas University of Legazpi) in Legazpi City, Albay the Radio Station License with a Call Sign DWAQ FM allotted frequency 107.5 Mhz to operate on May 15, 2015.

-The brand name is Good News Radio with a slogan: Pray For Someone Today.
-What’s your good news today?

-The radio schedule of the DWAQ FM 107.5 Mhz owned by the University of Sto.
-Tomas – Legazpi, a non-commercial radio station which was established in 2015 as an extension of evangelization and education.
-It is primarily focused on program and music automation.
-The station's schedule is variety of programs including religious and educational contents.

-The station is on the air from 5 AM to the following day at 1 AM via transistor stereo radio around Albay Province and twenty four hours around the world on line thru Internet Radio Garden Apps.
-It serves as a vehicle to proclaim the Dominican three mottos: Veritas (Truth), Contemplare et contemplata aliis tradere (To contemplate and to hand on to others the fruits of contemplation), and Laudare, benedicere, praedicare (To praise, to bless, to preach).

-2025-present : UST-Legazpi Radio

-On September 12, 2025, UST-Legazpi began launching promotional materials of an upcoming rebrand for the station as "UST-Legazpi Radio 107.5 FM", starting on September 17, 2025, along with teasers of its three new shows named, "Radyo Tomasino", "Usapang ORAgon", and "Aldaw ni Rector".